hminhflayer/kimi-pet-blog/README.md

 ## Getting Started

 Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+You will need `Node.js` `MySql and `Git` installed globally on your machine.

 ## 🛠 Installation and Setup Instructions
 1. `cd ./api`